Angela Seo: Xiu Xiu

 In 2006, Seo contributed lyrics to "Bishop, CA" and "Wig Master" off of Xiu Xiu's fifth album The Air Force.
 Also in 2006, Seo took the cover photograph for Tu Mi Piaci.
 In 2008, Seo contributed lyrics to the song "You Are Pregnant You, You Are Dead" on Xiu Xiu's sixth album Women as Lovers, also under her birthname.

-In May 2009, Caralee McElroy announced her permanent departure from Xiu Xiu, though no reason was given apart from her membership in Manhattan-based darkwave band Cold Cave.
-With McElroy's absence and the absence of Xiu Xiu double bassist Devin Hoff who left the year prior, Jamie Stewart and Ches Smith recruited Seo to join Xiu Xiu in late 2009.
+In May 2009, Caralee McElroy announced her departure from Xiu Xiu, though no reason was given apart from her membership in Manhattan-based darkwave band Cold Cave.
+With McElroy's absence and the absence of Xiu Xiu double bassist Devra Hoff who left the year prior, Jamie Stewart and Ches Smith recruited Seo to join Xiu Xiu in late 2009.
 After, Xiu Xiu began to work on Dear God, I Hate Myself, recording in Durham and Oakland, California.
 Seo inspired Stewart to shift Xiu Xiu's motifs again, and Dear God, I Hate Myself included elements of chiptune and video game-based programming, Xiu Xiu using the KORG DS-10 for the Nintendo DS to write many of the songs on the album.

 The music video for the title track off of 2010's Dear God, I Hate Myself received polarizing response online in 2010.
 The video consists of Seo forcing her fingers down her throat, vomiting throughout the entire video.
 This music video eventually climaxes as she vomits on Stewart, who has been eating a large Escazu chocolate bar and dancing throughout the entire video.
 Seo and Stewart have defended the video, stating that the video illustrates the eating disorder subject of the song in an extreme fashion.

 Seo's vocals debuted on 2012's Always, with her vocals being featured prominently on "Honey Suckle".
 She continued to contribute to Angel Guts: Red Classroom and played a series of live shows with Stewart and Shayna Dunkelman covering the soundtrack from Twin Peaks.
 These covers were later rerecorded into a Record Store Day release Plays The Music Of Twin Peaks.

 Seo starred in the music video for the title track of 2017's Forget.
 In the music video, she portrays a stage musician playing the keyboard as a heckler yells sarcastic comments and throws banana peels at her.
 Seo also directed the music video for "Wondering".
 She directed the music videos for "Scisssssssors", "Pumpkin Attack On Mommy and Daddy" and "It Comes Out As A Joke" for 2019's Girl with Basket of Fruit.
 Seo also contributes vocals on the album, and co-produced the entire album alongside Greg Saunier of Deerhoof.

 Seo contributes vocals to "Fuzz Gong Fight" from 2021's Oh No, and directed and starred in the music videos for "A Bottle Of Rum", "Rumpus Room" and "Sad Mezcalita".